forward-motion/commentbox.io/docs/DASHBOARD.md

 You may change your credit card details either from the Account modal, or in a project's setup page.
 Note that there can only be one payment method established for a user, which is applied to all projects created by that user, so setting a new payment method applies to all existing projects as well.

-### Deleting a Project

-You may delete an existing project via the "danger zone" link at the bottom of the project's Setup page.
-Note that this removes all existing project data, including comments.

-### Deleting Your Account

-You may delete your account at any time via the "danger zone" in the Account modal.
-Note that this removes all your projects' data, including comments.

 ### Exporting Comments

 You may export all published comments from the Comments page of a project.
 The comments are organized by the unique comment boxes from where they originated, and are saved in a JSON file for each box.